 - Grilled Asparagus Pasta Salad from Dad What’s 4 Dinner

 - Grilled Asparagus Halloumi Salad from Grumpy’s Honeybunch

 - Grilled Asparagus Tart from A Day In The Life On The Farm

 - Grilled Citrus Chicken and Asparagus Packets from Jolene’s Recipe Journal

 - Grilled Hoisin Chicken and Asparagus Summer Rolls from Palatable Pastime

-Giveaway is open to residents of the United States who are 18 years of age or older.
-Prize will be sent after the close of the giveaway.
+Giveaway is now closed but was open to residents of the United States who are 18 years of age or older.
+Prize sent after the close of the giveaway.
 Bloggers are not responsible for prize fulfillment.

 Thank you to Michigan Asparagus for providing product to enable the development of this recipe as well as providing the giveaway prize.
 I received no other compensation and all opinions remain my own.